Health Insurance Fee

 As a Harvard Summer School student, you are required to have health insurance that covers major illnesses and accidents within the United States, or in your destination country or countries if you are participating in a Summer School study abroad program.

 If you do not have such coverage with a US or other carrier, you are required to purchase it through the Summer School.
-Coverage is provided by HTH Worldwide.
-Please be aware that the HTH insurance does not cover preexisting conditions.
-See the brochure for details on what is covered by the plan.
+Coverage is provided by On Call International.
+Coverage details will be available later this spring.

-See the Harvard Summer School Student Handbook (available during the summer) for information on using Harvard University Health Services (HUHS).
+See the Harvard Summer School Student Handbook (available later this spring) for information on using Harvard University Health Services (HUHS).
 Nonresidential students who are seen at HUHS may be required to pay a fee for services.
 Students may also choose to visit a nearby hospital or clinic, such as Mount Auburn Hospital, if necessary.

 Cost, enrollment, and waiver

 The premium is automatically charged unless you waive the insurance by the appropriate deadline for your session: